RTCD Setup and Configuration#

 docker run -d --name rtcd \

--e "RTCD_LOGGER_ENABLEFILE=false" \
+-e "RTCD_LOGGER_ENABLEFILE=true" \

 -e "RTCD_API_SECURITY_ALLOWSELFREGISTRATION=true" \